At a glance

 “Sometimes, personal agendas come into play, because executives may have a personal opinion and they push it, although I think that occurs less these days.”

-Clare Payne, EY fellow for trust and ethics and author of A Matter of Trust: The Practice of Ethics in Finance, says organisations must strike the right balance between their social obligations and their drive for profit.
+According to Payne, organisations must strike the right balance between their social obligations and drive for profit.

-“I think one of the biggest inhibitors of progress towards a more ethical, fairer corporate world is the prioritisation of the short term over the long,” adds Payne.
+“There is inevitably tension when they have to make decisions.
+I think one of the biggest inhibitors of progress towards a more ethical, fairer corporate world is the prioritisation of the short term over the long.

 “This is a real dilemma for businesses.

-We also see it with governments – how do they invest and make policy decisions over longer than the election cycle?
+We also see it with governments – how do they invest and make policy decisions over a longer period than the election cycle?”
+Payne says.

-“During the Commission, there was a focus on the question, ‘Even if something is legal, is it right?’,” she says.
-“It really went to the question of ‘Should we?’, which you could say is the ethical domain.
+“During the commission, there was a focus on the question, ‘Even if something is legal, is it right?’,” she says.

-“This demonstrates an acknowledgement that meeting the legal minimum might not be enough.
-I think this has become more commonplace since the Hayne Royal Commission, because that was the standard that organisations were held to.”
+“I think this has become more commonplace since the Hayne Royal Commission, because that was the standard that organisations were held to.”

 Payne has also noticed a greater accessibility to leaders of organisations in recent times.

-“Historically, leaders have been able to hide behind corporate communications or just deliver a ‘No comment’.
-There’s a different relationship with the community now, and I think this was either already happening or has accelerated after the Hayne Royal Commission,” she explains.
+“There’s a different relationship with the community now, and I think this was either already happening or has accelerated after the Hayne Royal Commission,” Payne explains.

 “When you bring it down to basic economics, if your customers are demanding a particular service or product with ethical expectations and you fail to deliver on that, they will vote with their feet.
 There is an economic imperative here.”

 Stokes adds that ethical practices lead to greater consistency for shareholders and financial analysts.
+“You will also have better credibility and a happier organisation,” Stokes says.

+“People will be remunerated appropriately.
 You will have a P&L [profit and loss statement] that is substantiated.
 It will not then be subjected to misstatements or pressures that ultimately come out a few years down the path, when some of the individuals have long gone.

 “I think we clearly understand the negative ramifications of not getting ethics right.